 Table 6.10.
-Different types of falls, slides and flows
+Different types of falls, s slides and flows --- ------------------

-Rock failure type Description Image Source Rockfall Rocks topple or fall due to gravity, catastrophically fast Rockfall in the mountains of British Columbia, Canada, 2011 Slide The rocks collapse as a mass and not as individual blocks, catastrophically fast Rockslide at Oddicombe beach, Devon, England, 2010 Slump Slumps are movements of material down a slope as one mass; some slumps are catastrophically fast while others have very slow creep; some slumps are rotational, when the sloping surface tilts backwards as the block slides down along a curved scar Rotational slumps on the larger slumped area of the old road, Mam Tor, Derbyshire, England
+Rock failure type Description Image Source Rockfall Rocks topple or fall due to gravity, catastrophically fast Rockfall, Scarborough Headland, North Yorkshire Slide The rocks collapse as a mass and not as individual blocks, catastrophically fast Rockslide at Oddicombe beach, Devon Slump Slumps are movements of material down a slope as one mass.
+Some slumps are catastrophically fast while others have very slow creep; some slumps are rotational, when the sloping surface tilts backwards as the block slides down along a curved scar Rotational slumps on the larger slumped area of the old road, Mam Tor, Derbyshire

 Table 6.10.
-Different types of falls, slides and flows, continued
+Different t /pes of falls, slides and flow s, continued

-Rock failure type Description Image Source Rock flow Rock flows include debris flows and debris avalanches; because they contain a lot of water, they flow at high speeds of up to tens of km per hour, especially down steep slopes and valleys Vargas, Venezuela a month after the December 1999 debris flow Creep Surface materials like soil creep slowly downhill, either as rounded masses or forming series of small terraces, that are often later used as paths by farm animals Soil creep lobes in Wyoming, USA Terracettes below Morgan's Hill, Wiltshire, England
+Rock failure type Description Image Source Rock flow Rock flows include debris flows and debris avalanches; because they contain a lot of water, they flow at high speeds of up to tens of km per hour, especially down steep slopes and valleys Debris flow onto the beach at Trimingham, Norfolk Creep Surface materials like soil creep slowly downhill, either as rounded masses or forming series of small terraces, that are often later used as paths by farm animals Soil creep on the side of the Cuckmere valley, East Sussex Terracettes below Morgan's Hill, Wiltshire